-Thirteen-year-old Audrey is a talented football player.
-But does she want to play for Australia or does she just want to please her father, whose own thwarted sporting career looms large?
-Audrey's mother doesn't know whether to be more concerned about her anxious daughter, her overbearing husband, or the only other girl on the team, Katerina, who is causing trouble on and off the field.
-When Griffin, a naturally gifted player, arrives, the tension reaches boiling point.
+Thirteen-year-old Audrey is a talented young football player.
+But does she want to play for Australia or does she just want to please her father, Ben, whose own thwarted sporting career looms large in his ambitions for his daughter?
+Audrey's mother, Jonica, doesn't know whether to be more concerned about her anxious daughter, her overbearing husband, or the only other girl on the team, Katerina, who is causing trouble on and off the field.
+And Katerina's mother, Carmen, is so busy looking for opportunities to give Katerina more game time that she fails to notice what is really capturing her daughter's attention.

+When Griffin, a naturally gifted player with spectacular skills, arrives, the tension within the team reaches boiling point.
 But who is going to crack first - the parents or the players?